-At UNIS, pupils have swimming sessions during their PE swimming unit.
-Each unit lasts five weeks and all Discovery to Grade 5 classes have this unit in the third term.
+At UNIS, pupils have swimming sessions during their extended PE swimming unit.
+Each extended unit lasts twelve weeks and all Discovery to Grade 5 classes have this unit in the third term.
 However, KG2 and Grade 1 have an additional unit during the first term.
-This year we hope to build on the American Red Cross Learn To Swim successes by introducing a new swim programme called School of Fish.
+The swimming program we use is called School of Fish.
 Each of the seven levels of School of Fish focus on vital building blocks for the progression of all strokes and is essentially a technique based programme.
 For those who are familiar with the American Red Cross, comparisons and similarities between the levels are shown below (click on the chart for clarity):

 During the swimming units, the PE staff are joined by the swimming specialists:

 Martin Hamilton – UNIS Aquatics Coordinator

 Martin has been involved in school Swimming and Coaching programmes in UK, Africa and Middle East.
 He joins us from Dubai where he spent five years at GEMS World Academy creating one of the most successful whole school programmes in the Emirates.
 As the UNIS curriculum coordinator he is responsible for overseeing the progression of swimming and aquatics activities from Discovery to grade 10.
 As well as developing appropriate curriculum programmes for schools Martin also coaches to a high level.
 Previous positions include, National Head Coach of Malawi at the All Africa Games and 2010 Commonwealth Games in Delhi.
 Visit here for more information.